Wednesday, October 31, 2007

 Decisions, Decisions

 This is a mixed bag because right beside the new Goodwill was an Antique/Flea shop, which I had to visit since I was there....but really honey I didn't pay more than $8 for anything.
+A decorative bird cage which is now perched upon my antique wardrobe.

 Tuesday, October 9, 2007